Firestore vs Realtime Database: Everything You Need to Know

 Data Model Comparison: JSON Tree vs Document Collections

-The data model is the single most important decision point between Realtime Database and Firestore.
+The data model is often the most important factor when comparing Firestore vs Realtime Database.

 Querying Capabilities: Simple vs Advanced Queries